Weakly curved A-infinity algebras over a topological local ring: Introduction

 \begin{lem} The class of projective contramodules over a pro-Artinian ring\/ $\R$ is closed under infinite products. \end{lem}

 Notice that any projective $\R$\+contramodule is a direct summand of an infinite product of copies of the $\R$\+contramodule $\R$, as one can immediately see from the above proof.

 \begin{rem} The functor of contrarestriction of scalars $\R/\J\contra\rarrow \R\contra$ does \emph{not} preserve infinite direct sums in general.
-It suffices to consider the case when $\m^2=0$ and $\m=\J$ is an infinite dimensional (linearly compact) $k$\+vector space.
+It suffices to consider the case when $\m^2=0$ and $\m=\J$ is an infinite-dimensional (linearly compact) $k$\+vector space.
 However, when $\R$ is a Noetherian local ring with the $\m$\+adic topology, the functor of contrarestriction of scalars from $\R/\J$ to $\R$ does preserve infinite direct sums, and moreover, has a right adjoint functor, constructed as follows.
 Given an $\R$\+contramodule $\P$, one can consider the subset ${}_\J\P=\Hom^\R(\R/\J,\P)\subset\P$ of all elements annihilated by $\J$ acting in $\P$ viewed as an $\R$\+module.
 This is clearly an $\R$\+subcontramodule of $\P$; in the above Noetherian assumption, one can check that the contraaction map $\J[[{}_\J\P]]\rarrow {}_\J\P$ vanishes. \end{rem}

-\subsection{$\R$\+comodules}
+\subsection{$\R$-comodules}

 Let $\R$ be a pro-Artinian topological ring.
 A \emph{comodule} over $\R$ is an ind-object of the abelian category opposite to the category of discrete $\R$\+modules of finite length.
+We refer to~\cite[Chapter~6 and Section~8.6]{KS} for background material on ind-objects.
 By the definition, $\R$\+comodules form a locally Noetherian (and even locally finite) Grothendieck abelian category.
+We denote the category of $\R$\+comodules by $\R\comod$.

+Comodules over pro-Artinian rings have no underlying groups or sets.
+However, by the definition, there is an anti-equivalence of categories

+connecting the category of $\R$\+comodules with the category of pro-objects in the abelian category of discrete $\R$\+modules of finite length $\R\discr_\fin$.
+The functor $\cM\mpsto\cM^\op$ formally inverts the arrows, assigning a downwards directed diagram in $\R\discr_\fin$ to an upwards directed diagram in the category opposite to $\R\discr_\fin$.

-Comodules over pro-Artinian rings have no underlying groups or sets; however, there is a natural contravariant functor $\cM\mpsto\cM^\op$ assigning a pro-object in the category of discrete $\R$\+modules of finite length to every $\R$\+comodule.
-An exact, conservative functor of projective limit acts from the latter category to the category of abelian groups (see Corollary~\ref{appx-pro-modules-cor}).
-In fact, for any $\R$\+comodule $\cM$ the abelian group $\cM^\op$ has a natural $\R$\+contramodule structure.
+In the terminology of Gabriel's dissertation~\cite[Sections~IV.3--IV.4]{Gab}, the category $\Pro(\R\discr_\fin)$ is interpreted as the category of pseudo-compact topological modules over a pseudo-compact topological ring~$\R$.
+An exact, conservative functor of projective limit acts from the category of pro-objects $\Pro(\R\discr_\fin)$ to the category of abelian groups (see Corollary~\ref{appx-pro-modules-cor}).
+Moreover, for any $\R$\+comodule $\cM$ the abelian group $\cM^\op$ has a natural $\R$\+contramodule structure, because discrete $\R$\+modules of finite length, being modules over discrete quotient rings of $\R$, can be viewed as $\R$\+contramodules, and the projective limits taken in $\R\contra$ are preserved by the forgetful functor from $\R$\+contramodules to abelian groups.